 os.urandom(size) |

 While being evaluated from a security point of view, probably none of these implementations has been validated with safety in mind.
-Therefore, there is a remaining risk that these implementations are subject to systematic implementation errors which might decrease the effectiveness of these random numbers.
+Therefore, there is a remaining risk that these implementations are subject to systematic implementation errors which could decrease the effectiveness of these random numbers.
 To overcome this problem, the output of the random number generator is not used directly, but a SHA256-hash is calculated over (1) the generator’s output, (2) a timestamp (wall-clock-time or persistent logical clock) and (3) a unique domain name.
 Any bits of the SHA256-hash can then be used to construct the random parts of the UUIDv4.

-[RQ9.1] The parameters SafetyBaseID and SafetyProviderID shall be stored in a non-volatile, i.e., persistent, way.
+[RQ9.1] The parameters SafetyBaseID and SafetyProviderID shall be stored in a non-volatile, i.e. persistent, way.

 The SafetyConsumerID allows for discrimination between RequestSPDUs and ResponseSPDUs belonging to different SafetyConsumers.
 It is mainly used for diagnostic purposes, such as detecting unintentional concurrent access of a single SafetyProvider by multiple SafetyConsumers.
 Safety-related communication errors which are detected by checking the SafetyConsumerID would also be detected by other mechanisms, including the MNR, the SafetyProviderID, and the SafetyConsumerTimeout.

 From a safety point of view, there are no qualitative requirements regarding the generation or administration of the SafetyConsumerID.
-It can be assigned during engineering, commissioning, at startup, and may even change during runtime.
+It may be assigned during engineering, commissioning, at startup, and may even change during runtime.
 It is not required to check for uniqueness of SafetyConsumerIDs.

-The MNR is used to discriminate messages stemming from the same SafetyProvider and is therefore used to detect timeliness errors such as outdated messages, messages received out-of-order, or streams of messages erroneously repeated by a network storing element (e.g., a router).
+The MNR is used to discriminate messages stemming from the same SafetyProvider and is therefore used to detect timeliness errors such as outdated messages, messages received out-of-order, or streams of messages erroneously repeated by a network storing element (e.g. a router).

 To be effective, the set of used MNR values shall not be restricted to a small set.
 This could happen for connections which are restarted frequently, and which start counting from the same MNR value each time.